fgsect/FitM/README.md

 # Qemu folder

 Inlucdes all necessary `.h` files and similar from AFL++ to build a compatible qemu binary.
 This allows us to no write patch files while developing qemu.

+Build with: `cd qemu/qemu/ && ./build-for-afl.sh`

 # Git Submodule